+B.9.2.5.
+Downgrades:

-- 6.8.2.4.
-As soon as the aircraft is on the exit heading, the competitor performs another roll at a rate equal to the entry roll.
-Again the aircraft must maintain a constant horizontal line. - 6.8.2.5.
-Downgrades: - a) The angle of bank established by the initial rolling manoeuvre must be at least 60 degrees.
+- a) The angle of bank established by the initial rolling manoeuvre must be at least 60 degrees.
 Anything less is a one (1) point deduction for every five (5) degrees. - b) The angle of bank, once established, must remain constant.
 Any deviation is a one (1) point deduction for every five (5) degrees of deviation. - c) The rate of roll must be the same for the entry and exit rolls of this figure.
 Any deviation is a one (1) point deduction. - d) The aircraft must maintain a constant altitude throughout the figure.
 Any variation would be either one (1) point for every five (5) degrees of change or 1 point for every 100 feet. - e) The rate of turn must remain constant.
 Any change would be not more than a one (1) point deduction for each change.
 Note that the rate of turn may appear to change in a strong wind, when it really isn't changing.
 The Judge must always keep the wind in mind and give the pilot the benefit of the doubt if there is any question. - f) The aircraft must begin and end on the prescribed heading.
 Any deviation is a one (1) point deduction for every five (5) degrees of deviation.

-6.8.3.
+B.9.3.
 Family 2 Other Figures - Rolling Turns

-- 6.8.3.1.
-The rolling turn (Figure 15) is a figure that combines a turn of a prescribed amount with a roll or rolls integrated throughout the turn. - 6.8.3.2.
+- B.9.3.1.
+The rolling turn (Figure 16) is a figure that combines a turn of a prescribed amount with a roll or rolls integrated throughout the turn. - B.9.3.2.
 These rolls may be in the same direction as the turn and are called "rolls in" or "rolls to the inside".
-They can be rolls in the

-- opposite direction of the turn and are called "rolls out" or "rolls to the outside".
-Or there can be rolls alternating in and out. - 6.8.3.3.
+They can be rolls in the opposite direction of the turn and are called "rolls out" or "rolls to the outside".
+Or there can be rolls alternating in and out. - 2.1.3.3 Figure 16 - B.9.3.3.
 When we say that the rolls are integrated, we are saying that in addition to there being constant rate of turn throughout the figure, there is also a constant rate of roll throughout.
-Naturally, the one exception to this constant roll rate is the pause when reversing roll directions. - 6.8.3.4.
+Naturally, the one exception to this constant roll rate is the pause when reversing roll directions. - B.9.3.4.
 To help visualize the execution of this figure and facilitate a way for the Judge to determine a constant roll rate, let's look at an aircraft performing a 360 degree rolling turn with 4 rolls to the inside from upright (Figure 2.4.7.1).
 First, on the prescribed entry heading, the pilot executes a turn and simultaneously initiates a roll in the same direction as the turn.
 The judge will expect the aircraft to be inverted at 45, 135, 225, and 315 degrees and to be upright at 90, 180, 270 and 360 degrees.
 At these interim headings, the Judge will NOT downgrade using the one (1) point for five (5) degrees rule but will judge changes in the rate of roll, changes in rate of turn and changes in altitude (see downgrades below).
-At the end of the figure the aircraft must be wings level and on the prescribed heading. - 6.8.3.5.
+At the end of the figure the aircraft must be wings level and on the prescribed heading.

+B.9.3.5.
 When a rolling turn is performed with rolls alternating directions, the aircraft must change direction of roll at a wings level attitude.
 The position of the aircraft in the turn is still only used as an aid to determine if the pilot is varying the rate of roll or turn.

-6.8.3.6.
+B.9.3.6.
 Downgrades: